-Meaningful service projects, adventure experiences and mind-blowing wildlife come together on our South Africa trip to give you a once in a lifetime opportunity to make a difference and reshape your worldview.
-Our goal will be to get in touch with the heart of this amazing place by experiencing the best of the country’s natural beauty with the help of conservation experts and marine ecologists, forging local connections via a life changing service project combined with insider access through the country’s major cities, stunning country-side and exciting game parks.
+Meaningful service projects, adventure experiences, and mind-blowing wildlife come together to give you a once in a lifetime opportunity to make a difference and reshape your worldview on our South Africa program.
+Our goal will be to get in touch with the heart of this amazing place by experiencing the best of the country’s natural beauty with the help of conservation experts and marine ecologists, forging local connections via a life changing service project, combined with insider access through the country’s major cities, stunning scenery, and exciting game parks.

 On this trip you will:

 - Travel to the top of Table Mountain for an incredible panorama over Cape Town

 - Connect with the friendly people who live along the Wild Coast of South Africa as you volunteer at an elementary school